says 'online community for Autistic young people'

 REFERENCES:

-Yes, at the moment.
+Yes.
 We are very happy to discuss accommodating your child’s preference & needs with regard communication style & cameras & we understand working online does not suit everyone.

 WILL YOU ACCOMMODATE DIFFERENT FORMS OF COMMUNICATION?
 FOR INSTANCE PEOPLE WHO USE AAC?